GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 ## TRRS JACKS

-Install the TRRS jack on the top side of the PCB.
+Install the TRRS jack on the bottom side of the PCB.
 The place where you should insert it is marked with a white line.
 You may want to use some masking tape to hold it in place, since you need to solder it on the bottom.

 ![TRRS jack taped](/docs/images/buildguide/TRRS_tape.jpg)